blynkkk/blueprints/ESP32 Blinking LED/README.md

 ## Introduction
-This is a simple "Hello World" example of Blynk.
-As a result, you will be able to control an LED on the ESP32 DevKit board from the web or mobile.
+This is a a simple "Hello World" example of Blynk.
+As a result you will be able to control an LED on the ESP32 DevKit board from web or mobile.

-Blynk.Edgent solution is used in this project, so you can see how easily the device can be activated with the Blynk mobile app.
-You can also try out OTA firmware updates once the device is connected.

 ## Components Used in This Project
 You only need an ESP32 Devkit board.
-This example was made using the ESP-Wroom-32 dev board, but you can use pretty much any ESP32 dev board.
-No additional hardware or components are needed.
+This example was made using ESP-Wroom-32 dev board, but you can use pretty much any ESP32 dev board.
+No additional hardware or componets are needed.
 Alternatively, you can wire up your own LED.

 * Arduino IDE to upload a firmware
 * ESP32 DEVKIT board.